 We recently visited the iconic O2, London, for a major sporting event and were bowled over by what a great venue it is and how much there is to do there!
 The arena itself certainly has the wow factor, even though it only fills part of the dome.
-With capacity for 20,000 yet feeling surprisingly intimate, we were close to the action but if you wanted to nip out for a moment it was easy and getting in and out was easy, thanks to the clever design of the arena with its many entrances.
+With capacity for 20,000 yet feeling surprisingly intimate, we were close to the action but if you wanted to nip out for a moment it was easy, thanks to the clever design of the arena with its many entrances.
 For concerts, sporting events and exhibitions in London, the O2 has a huge range on offer.

 We attended the World Cup of Gymastics, which was being held at the O2 for the first time.
 A capacity crowd of gymnastic fans enjoyed world class competition from 8 countries, as well as entertainment from supporting acts and guest appearances from some of Britain’s best gymnasts.
 As we entered the O2, Britain’s Got Talent stars Boogie Storm were on hand to greet the kids whilst a drumming band performed acrobatics.
 The event was off to a great start!
 Three hours of international women’s gymnastics sped by and the home crowd celebrated as British Olympic medal winner Amy Tinkler took the bronze medal.